API Proxy Groups allow multiple API Proxies to be managed as a group.

 Let the addresses to be used in the examples below be:

-Access to API Proxies added to the API Proxy Group remains unchanged.
-Clients continue to access API Proxies via addresses generated based on the Environments they are installed in.
+There is no change in direct access to API Proxies added to the API Proxy Group.
+Clients continue to access API Proxies through the addresses created based on the environments they are deployed in.

 The URL to send the GET request is